TL;DR: Who Wins on Each Dimension

 Decision Matrix

-The right tool depends on your workflow more than on any single benchmark dimension.
-The following matrix maps five developer profiles to a primary recommendation, with rationale.
+The right tool depends on your workflow more than on any single benchmark number.
+The matrix below maps five developer profiles to a primary pick, with the reason why.

 | Profile | Primary Recommendation | Why |